 Craig W. Floyd

-“The annual Candlelight Vigil allows participants and guests to be surrounded by the strength and support of the law enforcement community, as we honor the officers who sacrificed their lives for the protection of ours,” said Craig W. Floyd, Chief Executive Officer of the National Law Enforcement Officers Memorial Fund.
-“By attending the ceremony in person or by viewing it on line, Americans can show their appreciation for the officers who serve and protect their communities.”
+“The 30th Annual Candlelight Vigil allows participants and guests to be surrounded by the strength and support of the law enforcement community, as we honor the officers who sacrificed their lives for the protection of ours,” said Craig W. Floyd, Chief Executive Officer of the National Law Enforcement Officers Memorial Fund.
+“By attending the ceremony in person or by viewing it online, Americans can show their appreciation for the officers who serve and protect their communities.”

 – # # # –